 Community nutrition and physical activity

-Dietary habits and physical activity are among the most important of all determinants of health and well-being.
-An unhealthy diet and a sedentary lifestyle greatly increases the risk for chronic diseases like cardiovascular diseases, obesity, type-2 diabetes, cancer and premature death.
+Dietary habits and physical activity are among the most important determinants of health and well-being.
+An unhealthy diet and a sedentary lifestyle greatly increase the risk for chronic diseases like cardiovascular diseases, obesity, type 2 diabetes, cancer and premature death.
+Improving dietary habits and physical activity can contribute to achievement of the Sustainable Development Goals.

-The area covers multilevel and mixed-methods health promotion research regarding dietary habits and physical activity.
 The main aim of the group’s research is to contribute to equality in health through high quality studies regarding dietary habits and physical activity.
-The research often takes a universal approach or involves groups with low socioeconomic status or disabilities.
+The research covers multilevel and mixed-methods health promotion research regarding dietary habits and physical activity with a universal or targeted approach.
 It is carried out in settings such as child health care, preschools, schools and in residences for adults with disabilities.
-The determinants of diet and physical activity are found at all levels in society and all levels must be acted upon in order to achieve sustainable changes in these health-related behaviors.

 The group is conducting research in the following areas: